ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 server.setTool(objectName, 'objectToolName', 'defaultToolName', __dirname);
 ```

-This will automatically copy your default tool, from your robotic addon tools folder, to your objectToolName folder in your realityobjects folder.
+This will automatically copy your default tool, from your robotic addon tools folder, to your objectToolName folder in your spatialToolbox folder.

 #### addNode